-- Treating any constipation, being constipated can increase your chances of developing an ITU.
+- Being constipated can increase your chances of developing an ITU by treating any constipation.

-- Eat plenty of fiber so that faeces come out easily and do not irritate or cause skin lesions.
+- Eat plenty of fiber so that feces come out quickly and do not irritate or cause skin lesions.
 Constipation increases the risk of developing a kidney infection.